Eyelid Lift Sydney by Dr Scott Turner Blepharoplasty Sydney Surgery

 Blepharoplasty can be performed under either local anaesthesia in the comfort of Dr Turner’s rooms or general anaesthesia in a fully accredited hospital with the assistance of a qualified anaesthetist.
 Expect the operation to take one to three hours, and you are discharged the same day.

-Upper & Lower Eyelid surgery is usually performed under general anaesthesia in a fully accredited hospital.
+Upper and lower Eyelid surgery is usually performed under general anaesthesia in a fully accredited hospital.
 You can expect the operation to take 1-2 hours and you will be discharged the same day.
 During the procedure the excess skin is removed, muscle tightened and redundant fat excised.
 The surgical incisions are sutured meticulously leaving hairline scars that usually fade quickly.
 Incisions in the eyelids typically heal to a point where they are almost unnoticeable.
 After the operation, vision is blurred by the presence of a lubricant in your eyes which is inserted at the end of the surgery, Ice packs may be used to minimise swelling and bruising.

 Different Types of Eyelid Surgery